 Email notifications require you to register your email address and preferences.
 Any email address will work, it does not need to be your official university email address.

 Saved searches (or subject alerts) do not save the records you were looking at in your search; they save only the topic so it can be easily re-run to look for newer articles.

 Table of Contents alerts are automatic notifications when a new issue of a specific journal has been published.

-Citation alerts are less common.
-They are notifications when someone cites a specific journal article.
+Citation alerts are notifications when someone cites a specific journal article.

-Alternatives to traditional email alerts are RSS feeds, blogs, Twitter and/or Facebook news feeds.
+Alternatives to traditional email alerts are RSS feeds, blogs, and/or Facebook news feeds.

-If you have any questions regarding alerts for your subject area, feel free to contact a Subject Specialist (or use the ISU Librarian chat box on the right side of this page).
+If you have any questions regarding alerts for your subject area, feel free to contact the librarian on the right side of this page).